Gauteng Advisory Panel on Socio-economic Impact of E-tolls

 A notice providing details of the public meetings and a call for written submissions will be published on 31 August.

-OUTA will distribute the whereabouts, dates and times of these public meetings on its web site and other social media platforms, in the hope that as many members of the public as possible, who wish to be heard or to hear the issues, are present and able to give input to the panel.
+OUTA will distribute the whereabouts, dates and times of these public meetings on its web site and other social media platforms, in the hope that as many supporters of the public as possible, who wish to be heard or to hear the issues, are present and able to give input to the panel.
 We urge the public to take up these invitations and participate in this process, as this is possibly the last open session that society has to express their views on the e-toll impact matter.